francispotter/busy-mirror/README.md

-# Todo
+# Busy

 A command-line task and plan management tool.

+**Note: This is a work in progress and only partially complete**

 ## Introduction

-Todo is a system for keeping track of tasks.
+Busy is a system for keeping track of tasks.
 Some of the guiding philosophies:

 - Everything is based on a POSIX command line interface, making it easy to use from the terminal prompt on Linux and MacOS systems
 - Data is stored in easily edited files, so if the tool doesn't do something you want, you can just edit the files